piotrkawa/piotrkawa.github.io/index.md

 ---

-## About me
+# About me

-I am a PhD student at the Department of Theoretical Physics in the Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology.
+ML Researcher & PhD student at the Department of Theoretical Physics in the Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology.

 ## Research interests: